About Us

 History

-The Grief Project (TGP) is a peer support organization that provides companionship and supportive services for the bereaved.
+The Grief Project (TGP) is a community-based, volunteer-driven mutual support organization that offers supportive services for widowed men and women.
 Suzann Eisenberg Murray began this project in 2005 as a means to realize her vision to companion and care for widowed spouses, significant others and life partners throughout their grief journey.

-Called to the painful journey of loss and transformation after the death of her own husband in 2004, Suzann knows firsthand how important the experiences of those who have walked the widowed path are to those who are in the midst of the searing pain of bereavement.
-It was through her transformational journey to wholeness, coupled with the companionship and unconditional love of other widowed people that the Grief Project was born.
+Called to the painful journey of loss and transformation after the death of her own husband in 2004 – Suzann knows first hand how important the experiences of those who have walked the widowed path are to those who are in the midst of the searing pain of bereavement.
+It was through her transformational journey to wholeness, coupled with the companionship and unconditional love of other widowed that the Grief Project was born.

 A Message from Our Founder